Thinkwise/docs/docs/sf/work.md

 Additionally, a *Progress* value can be defined for each status.
 This value will be used when determining the average progress of all work items linked to a requirement, business process, feature or iteration.
 Work having a status with no progress value will be excluded from this calculation.

+It's also possible to define a status as 'inactive'.
+When a work item has an 'inactive' status it should indicate no more work is being performed on this work item.
+By default, inactive work items will not be shown in the business process, feature and iteration overviews or in the impact analysis tabs.

 > One default status is required and can be set using the ![](assets/sf/icons8-tick-box.svg)*Set as default status* task.

 A work status can be configured to correspond to a certain lane in the [kanban board](kanban_board) by specifying the *Kanban sequence no*.
 When left empty, work with this status will not show up in the kanban board.